the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 There are also RSE short primers [@Astigarraga2022] and RSE guidelines [@ClementFontaine2019b; @Appel2021; @Haim2021] in non-English languages to address the need of specific communities.
-FIXME: find more examples of teaching material in non-English languages

 Teaching RSE in relevant undergraduate courses of domain scientists can be the first point of entry in the field.
 For example, statistics curricula can